FFMG/myoddweb.piger/scripts/csharp.md

 - `System.Net.Http`
 - `System.Xml`

-And of course the `ActionMonitor.Interfaces.dll`.
+And of course the `ActionMonitor.Interfaces`.

 ### Complete example